 Bodosakis requested that the government appoint him as managing director of the State-owned Greek Powder and Cartridge Company (GPCC), one of the biggest producer of ammunition, explosives and weaponry in the country.
 The company was also known as the “Poudrerie et Cartoucherie Hellenique” (PCH) in French.
 Because of Bodosakis’ business experience, Metaxas agreed.

 Later that month, Bodosakis went to Paris and secured a contract to supply five million cartridges for the 7 mm calibre rifles needed by the Spanish Republic.
-These contracts marked the beginning of a trade relationship that played a significant role in the Spanish conflict and resulted in arms sales becoming Greece’s largest industry and second largest export, following tobacco, in the late 1930s.
+These contracts marked the beginning of a trade relationship that played a significant role in the Spanish conflict (selling to both Republican and Nationalist factions) and resulted in arms sales becoming Greece’s largest industry and the country’s second largest export, following tobacco, in the late 1930s.

-Bodosakis, the GPCC and the armamentistic industry in Greece also played a significant contribution during the Greco-Italian War, which Greece eventually won.
+Bodosakis, the GPCC and the armamentistic industry in Greece also played a significant contribution to the Greek effort during the Greco-Italian War, which Greece eventually won.